IAM roles - Amazon Cognito

 This topic includes several conditions that limit source identities for identity pools.
 For a full list, see Available keys for AWS web identity federation.

-The token that an identity pool issues for an identity is linked to the AWS account of the identity pool.
+The token that an identity pool issues for an identity contains information about the originating AWS account of the identity pool.
 When you present an identity pool token in an AssumeRoleWithWebIdentity API request, AWS STS checks to see if the originating identity pool is in the same AWS account as the IAM role.
-If AWS STS determines that the request is cross-account, it checks to see if the role trust policy has at least one condition that limits source identities.
+If AWS STS determines that the request is cross-account, it checks to see if the role trust policy has an aud condition.
 The assume-role call fails if no such conditions are present in the role trust policy.
-This behavior doesn't affect role trust policies that don't have conditions for source identities but are only used with identity pools in the same AWS account.
+If the request is not cross-account, AWS STS doesn’t enforce this restriction.
 As a best practice, always apply a condition of this type to the trust policies of your identity pool roles.

 Additional trust policy conditions